farhadc7/webmetric-assignment/README.md

 ## firsts question
 ### upload impression events from json file:

-  *localhost:8080/impression/v1/save-file*
+  *curl --location 'localhost:8080/impression/v1/save-file' \
+--form 'impression=@"./impression.json"'*

 sample input file will be found inside the project

 ### upload click evenets from json file

- *localhost:8080/click/v1/save-file*
+ *curl --location 'localhost:8080/click/v1/save-file' \
+--form 'click=@"./click.json"'*

 sample input file will be found inside the project.

 to upload click events we will be needed impression id which already exists in database.

 ## Second question
-###to get performance statistics we can use following api:
+### to get performance statistics we can use following api:

  *curl --location 'localhost:8080/stat/v1/app-country-performance'*